SamKerr/advent-of-code-2024-typescript/README.md

 ### Summary

-The main goal of this repo is repo is to have fun, explore typescript and solve problems.
+The main goal of this repo is to have fun, explore typescript and solve problems.

 ### Getting Started